 He makes us laugh.
 He inspires and moves us.
 He sees what is universal in our lives; and we see how little we have changed, and how much we have to learn.
 His poetry offers students access to the power of truly great language in action–the potency of words and ideas.

-Sport for Jove Theatre is an award winning, NSW-based repertory theatre company producing a major touning summer festival of outdoor Shakespeare in Australia, along with theatrical and education-based seasons of classical and new works in Sydney theater venues.
+Sport for Jove Theatre is an award winning, NSW-based repertory theatre company producing a major touring summer festival of outdoor Shakespeare in Australia, along with theatrical and education-based seasons of classical and new works in Sydney theatre venues.
 The company also provides an interactive Education program to NSW schools.
 Damien Ryan and Terry Karabelas are acclaimed Australian directors and actors.
-They bring with them a team of professsional actors to work with our students over an intensive week of learning, culminating in a new performance on Friday 27 March.
-We hope you can join us!
+They bring with them a team of professional actors to work with our students over an intensive week of learning, culminating in a new performance.

 Visit the Sport for Jove Website »